 A MUSE CELEBRATION UPDATE — “Muse, a celebration of truth and beauty” is in the works.
-My coffee table book featuring a selection of my favorite art nude paintings along with my thoughts and perspective on both art and muse is nearing completion and will be available soon.
+My coffee table book featuring a selection of my favorite art nude paintings and my thoughts and perspective on art and muse is nearing completion and will be available soon.

-Featuring a selection of 48 figurative paintings from my canvas collection, pearl series, and figurative paintings on metal, along with thoughts about my art and creative process on how my art is created from concept-to-completion.
+Featuring a selection of 48 figurative paintings from my canvas collection, the pearl series, and figurative paintings on metal, along with thoughts about my art and the creative process of how my art is created from concept to completion.

 128 pages.
 Large-format – landscape design with laminated full-color dust jacket.

 Forward by Dr. E. Fred Aguilar III, M.D., P.A. | Edited by Tiegen Kosiak

 Celebrating timeless beauty through powerful art.
 I believe those six words best define my art.